John Comyn (bishop): Life

-In 1189, Archbishop Comyn assisted at the coronation of King Richard I. The following year he demolished the old parish church of St. Patrick, south of Dublin, and erected a new building, next to his Palace of St. Sepulchre, which he elevated to the status of a collegiate church, and which later became St. Patrick's Cathedral.
+In 1189, Archbishop Comyn assisted at the coronation of Richard I. The following year he demolished the old parish church of St. Patrick, south of Dublin, and erected a new building, next to his Palace of St. Sepulchre, which he elevated to the status of a collegiate church, and which later became St. Patrick's Cathedral.
 This enabled him to rule in his own Liberty, without the interference of the mayor and citizens.
 About the same time he enlarged the choir of Christ Church Cathedral.

 Prince John granted Comyn further legal rights throughout the country of Ireland, while Comyn also received the church and lands of All Hallows, to the northeast of Dublin.
 Between Lusk and Swords he founded the convent of Grace Dieu, which later became wealthy through grants from the Anglo-Norman prelates and magnates.
 However, when Hamo de Valoniis (alias de Valois), was appointed Justiciar of Ireland he seized some of these lands for the treasury (with a good portion for himself), and a dispute arose which caused Comyn to flee for his own safety to Normandy.
 Comyn appealed to Pope Innocent III, who settled the dispute, but John was angered by the actions of Comyn, and did not reconcile himself with him until 1206.

 Comyn died six years later and was buried in Christ Church Cathedral, where a marble monument was erected to his memory.
 Two years later William Piro, Bishop of Glendalough, died, whereupon the union of the sees granted by King John took place.